-There are plenty of products that make callbacks (aka virtual queueing) possible for the inbound call center.
+There are plenty of products that make callbacks (aka virtual queuing) possible for the inbound call center.

 And a lot them of them are very flawed.

-There are two big issues with most virtual queueing products:
+There are two big issues with most virtual queuing products:

 - Callbacks are the only thing they can do